tcfoo/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-multiple-stores.md

 ## Configure the deploy file

+{% info_block warningBox "Change Request Needed" %}

+If you are a PaaS customer, please get in touch with out Support after sharing your deploy.yml file as infrastructure adjustments need to be made for you to

+{% endinfo_block %}

 According to the desired infrastructure setup, configure the deploy file for the multi-store setup.
 In the following example, we configure the [multi-store setup 1](#multi-store-setup-infrastructure-options): database, search engine, and key-value storage are shared:

 Deploy file configuration for the multi-store setup 1: